ipoluboiarynov/familyPocket/documentation/ProjectPlan.md

 # Project Plan

 ### Week 2
-- [ ] Create project repository on GitHub
+- [x] Create project repository on GitHub
-- [ ] Create project structure in intellij and push
+- [x] Create project structure in intellij and push
-- [ ] Add a link to list of indie projects in student repo.
+- [x] Add a link to list of indie projects in student repo.
-- [ ] Complete Problem Statement
+- [x] Complete Problem Statement
-- [ ] Determine possible Web Services or APIs to use
+- [x] Determine possible Web Services or APIs to use
-- [ ] List technologies, versions and how they will be used
+- [x] List technologies, versions and how they will be used
-- [ ] Weekly reflection
+- [x] Weekly reflection
-- [ ] Write project plan
+- [x] Write project plan
-- [ ] Triple-check for Checkpoint 1
+- [x] Triple-check for Checkpoint 1

 ### Week 3
-- [ ] Create design layouts
+- [x] Create design layouts
-- [ ] Create html layouts in Angular
+- [x] Create html layouts in Angular
-- [ ] Add Spring dependencies
+- [x] Add Spring dependencies
-- [ ] Create database diagram with tables and relatives
+- [x] Create database diagram with tables and relatives
-- [ ] Create entities of database tables
+- [x] Create entities of database tables
-- [ ] Connecting datasource to IDEA
+- [x] Connecting datasource to IDEA

 ### Week 4
-- [ ] Working on REST API
+- [x] Working on REST API
-- [ ] Setting up https encryption and adding ssl keys to the local server
+- [x] Setting up https encryption and adding ssl keys to the local server
-- [ ] Development of a protection circuit using Spring Security
+- [x] Development of a protection circuit using Spring Security
-- [ ] Creating an AuthController
+- [x] Creating an AuthController
-- [ ] Implementation of methods for user registration with hashing of password, login and logout
+- [x] Implementation of methods for user registration with hashing of password, login and logout
-- [ ] Checking the user for the uniqueness of the email before registering
+- [x] Checking the user for the uniqueness of the email before registering
-- [ ] Assigning a default role to a user during registration
+- [x] Assigning a default role to a user during registration
-- [ ] Adding UserDetails and UserDetailService objects to the project
+- [x] Adding UserDetails and UserDetailService objects to the project
-- [ ] Development of JWT provider that can: generate token, validate token, get the data about user from token
+- [x] Development of JWT provider that can: generate token, validate token, get the data about user from token
-- [ ] Development of Cookies provider that creates a header named Set-Cookie which writes to a cookie the info of the token in the browser
+- [x] Development of Cookies provider that creates a header named Set-Cookie which writes to a cookie the info of the token in the browser
-- [ ] Designing the Authentication Filter logic
+- [x] Designing the Authentication Filter logic
-- [ ] Setting Spring Security config
+- [x] Setting Spring Security config
-- [ ] Checking and debugging the errors in the work of authentication and authorization of the user
+- [x] Checking and debugging the errors in the work of authentication and authorization of the user

 ### Week 5
-- [ ] Creating repositories for all entities of project
+- [x] Creating repositories for all entities of project
-- [ ] Creating services with CRUD functions for all entities
+- [x] Creating services with CRUD functions for all entities
-- [ ] Development and configuration of controllers for all entities
+- [x] Development and configuration of controllers for all entities
-- [ ] Implementing data validation
+- [x] Implementing data validation
-- [ ] Testing the operation of controllers using the program Insomnia REST Client
+- [x] Testing the operation of controllers using the program Insomnia REST Client

 ### Week 5 && 6
 vacation

 ### Week 7
-- [ ] Creating all unit tests for backend
+- [x] Creating the unit tests for controllers and services backend
-- [ ] Uploading REST API part to Heroku and testing
+- [x] Uploading REST API part to Heroku and testing

 ### Week 8
-- [ ] Working on Angular frontend part (details coming soon)
+- [x] Frontend: html structure for the settings page
+- [x] Frontend: html structure for the dashboard page
+- [x] Frontend: html structure for the records page
+- [x] Frontend: html structure for the statistics page

 ### Week 9
-- [ ] Working on Angular frontend part (details coming soon)
+- [x] Frontend: create all services for all entities with all CRUD operations
+- [x] Frontend: complete all functions for settings page on typescript part

 ### Week 10
-- [ ] Working on Angular frontend part (details coming soon)
+- [x] Frontend: complete CRUD typescript functions on record component
+- [x] Frontend: filter search function for records
+- [x] Frontend: create all functions for dashboard component
+- [x] Frontend and backend: provide pagination for records

 ### Week 11
-- [ ] Working on Angular frontend part (details coming soon)
+- [x] Frontend: functions to generate the data for expenses and incomes chart
+- [x] Frontend: functions to generate the data for trends bar

 ### Week 12
-- [ ] Working on Angular frontend part (details coming soon)
+- [x] Frontend: sidebar html layout for pages
+- [x] Frontend: sidebar functions for dashboard page
+- [x] Frontend: sidebar functions for records page
+- [x] Frontend: sidebar functions for statistics page
+- [x] Frontend: sidebar functions for settings page

 ### Week 13
-- [ ] Testing and Fix errors
-- [ ] If I have enough time, I will implement the ability to activate the user's account by email and send a password by email.
+- [x] Frontend: multi currency accounts
+- [x] Frontend: convert date functions
+- [x] Frontend: transfer between accounts functions
+- [x] Backend: transfer between accounts functions

 ### Week 14
-- [ ] Finalize all documentation
+- [x] Testing and Fix errors on frontend
+- [x] Testing and Fix errors on backend
+- [x] Add spinner and http interceptor to run it

 ### Week 15
+- [x] Code quality check
+- [x] Finalize all documentation
--[ ] Final Presentation
+- [ ] Final Presentation
--[ ] Create video, add video link to readme.md
+- [ ] Create video, add video link to readme.md
--[ ] Finalize all documentation
--[ ] Code quality check

 ### Week 16
--[ ] Weekly journal entry
+- [ ] Weekly journal entry
--[ ] Final touches before code complete
+- [ ] Final touches before code complete